Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-### Presented output
+### Printed output

-The presented output is the line including the line break character but without the ` ` marker.
+The printed output is the line including the line break character but without the ` ` marker.

 The string content of the formatted section is translated as span element and style attribute in HTML.